 The Mortgage Department consists of Mortgage Specialists, Closing Coordinators and Closers.
-They are NACA's quality control and compliance team to review and approve NACA Counselor submissions for qualification, Credit Access, and bank applications as well as providing mortgage processing assistance.

-Their efforts provide a streamlined and timely closing process. ensuring that lender conditions are addressed timely and any outstanding issues are addressed by the NACA Closer to ensure the closing not later than as stated on the Purchase & Sales contract.
+They are NACA's quality control and compliance team to review and approve NACA Counselor's submissions for NACA Qualification, Credit Access, and bank applications as well as providing mortgage processing assistance.
+Their efforts provide a streamlined and timely closing process ensuring that lender conditions are addressed timely.
+Other outstanding issues are addressed by the NACA Closer to ensure the closing occurs no later than as stated in the Purchase & Sales contract.